Supinic/supibot-sql/README.md

 # supibot-sql
-Various SQL code definitions used in Supibot
+Various SQL code definitions used in the (Supibot)[https://github.com/Supinic/supibot-sql] project